IsaacVerm/weblog/static/posts/interesting-trivia.md

 > They will build and maintain strong relationships with our Human Feedback (HF) resources and optimize how we do this work on an ongoing basis.

-## market cap Apple covers 5 years of the Russia budget
+## Market cap Apple covers 5 years of the Russia budget

 ![](/static/images/posts/interesting-trivia/maxim-katz.png)